na-na-hi/renget/archive/chrprompt2.md

 ###Elm
 Q1: We've seen you eat the dreams of a few guildmons, with dire consequences.
 Have you kicked the habit completely?
 Or do you still indulge in a bit dream eating from time-to-time?
-Q2: Evrr think youre gonna beat your weakness to normal types, or as I like to call them, *normies*?
+Q2: Ever think you're gonna beat your weakness to normal types, or as I like to call them, *normies*?
 Q3: Can you remove your skull "mask", or is that actually a part of your body?

 ###Error